Code-Institute-Submissions/ugly-mugs-e-commerce/README.md

 ### Skeleton

-In this [link](https://github.com/robinwesterback/creative-hub/tree/master/wireframes) you can find the wireframes for each section that serves as the skeleton for the project.
+In this [link](https://github.com/robinwesterback/ugly-mugs-e-commerce/tree/master/wireframes "Wireframes") you can find the wireframes for each section that serves as the skeleton for the project.

 ---

 ### Surface

-In this [link]() you can find the mockups for the website created with [figma]().
+In this [link]() you can find the mockups for the website created with [figma](https://github.com/robinwesterback/ugly-mugs-e-commerce/tree/master/mockups).

 #### Fonts
-I used from SF Pro Text and SF Pro Display [Google Fonts]():
+I used Poppins from [Google Fonts](https://fonts.google.com/ "Google Fonts").

 #### Colors
+- Black
+- White
-- #111111 - font Colors
+- #EF2A82 - Pink
-- #222222 - background Colors
+- #40BFFF - blue

 [Back to Top](#uglymugs.com)
 ***